21 Shade Perennials For Zone 5 Gardens

 Witch alder can make a great addition to any shade garden.

-These pants do not grow very quickly or get very big, but they can make quite the impact.
+These pants do not grow quickly or get very big, but they can make quite an impact.
 This low-growing shrub produces feathery white flowers and oval-shaped green leaves that transform into beautifully warm fall foliage.
 There are several varieties of witch alder, including a dwarf and large version.
 There is also an extinct version of this plant.

 Share This Post